igorvikulov/Adblock-Prime/README.md

 CPU

-uBlock is also easy on the CPU
+Adblock Prome is also easy on the CPU

 Details of the benchmark available in this LibreOffice spreadsheet.